 Legends and folklore can be found in nearly every Missouri city.
 The legends pass on from generation to generation, and evenings spent exploring paranormal places are common for those interested in the supernatural.
 If you are looking for some interesting haunts in Missouri, be sure to check these places out.
 They will definitely give you chills.

-Photo courtesy of Michael Schlueter Photography cropped
+Michael Schlueter Photography cropped

 Missouri State Penitentiary in Jefferson City, MO